 “The best part was the kind hearts of staff and how they care about me.
 Even when they gave me consequences they are still here to talk to me.
 Also, all of the very helpful therapy and help I have received getting over my trauma. ”—Anonymous program participant

 Intensive care for youth

 Children's Residential Treatment Center (CRTC) provides intensive residential treatment, in a secure setting, for severely emotionally disturbed children and adolescents who suffer primary psychiatric challenges such as mood and anxiety disorders, personality disorders, self-destructive behaviors, eating disorders, thought/dissociative disorders, and history of trauma.
-Average length of stay is typically between 6 and 12 months.
+Length of stay is typically between 6 and 9 months.

 143 East 19th Street